 When we talk about the Ethereum platform, gas is paid in Ether (ETH).
 There are some platforms, which have created another token for this purpose, named also gas.
 For example, NEO has its native NEO token and also a separate gas token, which both can be bought from cryptocurrency exchanges.

 Smart contracts have several key features, which have been mostly covered already.
-Let’s list them all here:
+These are:

 - Smart contracts are open source programs